harbour/core/README.md

     build messages to find their location.
 5. Keep your PATH clean from old, mixed compiler tools or other Harbour versions when building Harbour.
-The surest way to achieve this is to leave only C compiler directory in PATH:
+The surest way to achieve this is to leave only the C compiler directory in PATH:

         set PATH=C:\<c_compiler_bin_dir>